What to do if your company receives a compulsory strike off notice

 3) Consequences of a Strike Off Notice

-The consequences of Strike Off notice can be very punitive for a company and its directors, and particularly if it is still trading:
+The consequences of Strike Off notice, as referenced in S734, can be very punitive for a company and its directors, and particularly if it is still trading:

 - All of the assets in the company vest in the state.